microsoft/mu_pip_environment/README.rst

 Version History
 ===============

-0.3..10.Next
+0.3.10-dev
 ------------

 Main Changes:

 - Add GitDependency.
 GitDependency adds ExternalDependency type git, which resolves a git repo and a known commit.
 This can be used for tracking git dependencies instead of submodules.
+- Add GitDependency unit tests
+- Add more documentation for ext_deps

 0.3.10
 ------